Lyria: A Genetic Algorithm-Driven Neuro-Symbolic Reasoning Framework for LLMs: The Reasoning Framework

 Let $C = [c_i]_{i=1}^n$ be a sequence of candidates with fitness scores $S = [s_i]_{i=1}^n$.
 Let $k_e \in [0,n]$ denote the number of fittest candidates that are directly carried forward in truncation selection.
 Let $k_r = n-k_e$ denote the number of candidates for tournament selection.
 The selector sorts $C$ in descending order based on their fitness, giving $ C_{\sigma^\downarrow} = [c_{\sigma^\downarrow(1)},c_{\sigma^\downarrow(2)},\dots,c_{\sigma^\downarrow(n)}]. $ Then, it selects a subsequence of $k_e$ fittest candidates from $C_{\sigma^\downarrow}$, corresponding to the truncation selection, as $ C_{\mathrm{trunc}} = [c_{\sigma^\downarrow(1)},c_{\sigma^\downarrow(2)},\dots,c_{\sigma^\downarrow(k_e)}]. $ Then, let $I_{\mathrm{tour}} = [(x_i,y_i)]^{k_r}_{i=1}$ be a sequence of index-pairs and \(x_i, y_i \overset{\text{i.i.d.}}{\sim} \mathcal{U}[1, n]\).
 The candidates selected by tournament selection is given as $ C_{\mathrm{tour}} = [c^{\mathrm{tour}}_1,c^{\mathrm{tour}}_2,\dots,c^{\mathrm{tour}}_{k_r}], $ where $c^{\mathrm{tour}}_i = c_{x_i}$ if $s_{x_i} > s_{y_i}$, otherwise $c^{\mathrm{tour}}_i = c_{y_i}$.
 Thus, combining the truncation selection and tournament selection, the selector is defined as: $ \mathrm{Select}(C,S,k_e,k_r) = C_{\mathrm{trunc}} \cup C_{\mathrm{tour}}. $ Hence, the candidates selected as the mating pool is $C^\prime = \mathrm{Select}(C,S,k_e,k_r)$.

-\subsection{Crossover Operator}
+\subsubsection{Crossover Operator}

 The crossover operator (CO) selects parent pairs from the mating pool, governed by a predefined \emph{crossover rate}.
 If crossover is skipped, a parent is randomly returned; otherwise, offspring are generated.
 This iterates until the offspring population reaches the predefined population size.
 The objective of CO is to combine advantageous traits of parents while suppressing detrimental ones to produce improved offspring with higher fitness.
-In \NAME, we propose two COs, i.e. LLM-based CO (LCO) and External CO (ECO), which are alternated in evolution based on an \emph{external crossover rate}, for which lower prioritizes LCO while higher prioritizes ECO.
+In \LR, we propose two COs, i.e. External CO (ECO) and LLM-based CO (LCO) , which are alternated in evolution based on an \emph{external crossover rate}, for which higher prioritizes ECO while lower prioritizes LCO.

-\paragraph{LCO} In LCO, an LLM is prompted to merge two parent candidates by integrating their advantageous attributes and excluding their deficiencies, drawing on the experience and prior knowledge of the LLM and their understanding of the error information of the candidates provided by the ED, to produce an improved child.
-This approach eliminates the need to manually specify any domain‐specific strategy, instead fully delegating it to the LLM.
-We demonstrated the prompts we designed for each of the 3 problem types in Prompt Template~\ref{pt:sudoku_lco},~\ref{pt:gc_lco}, and~\ref{pt:tsp_lco}.

-\paragraph{ECO} In ECO, two parent candidates are combined via external procedures or tools, based on domain-specific strategies and also the error information of the given parents.
-Varying from domains, distinct strategies can be employed, e.g., leveraging external heuristics provided by domain experts, formal logical constraints, etc. We designed specific ECOs for each problem type and detailed all of them in Appendix~\ref{appendix:ecos}.
+\paragraph{ECO} In ECO, two parent candidates are combined via external symbolic systems, based on domain-specific strategies and also the error information of the given parents.
+Varying from domains, distinct strategies can be employed, e.g., leveraging external heuristics provided by domain experts, formal logical constraints, etc. We designed specific ECOs for each problem type: